-The interview process will allow time for any discrepancy in a candidate's application or references to be scrutinised and clarified.
+The interview process will allow time for any discrepancy in a candidate's application or references to be discussed with the candidate and clarified.

 Interviewers will question candidates regarding any employment gaps, criminal record disclosures, fitness for the role, previous experience, suitability for the post and their motivation to work with children.